jpellman/wiki.libjpel.so/Maxwell.md

 -   ~~Back up raw DV footage to blu-ray so that the spare 1 TB WD Blue you have can be re-appropriated.~~ *DONE: 1/18/20*
 -   ~~Invoke your ZFS backup script to send a snapshot to AWS.
 Invoke the ZFS backup script to save a snapshot to your nearline storage that contains as much data as the nearline storage can hold.~~ *DONE: 1/19/20*
 -   ~~Create a dummy dataset within the ZFS pool.
 Back it up to AWS and test a restore (b/c I don't think I've ever actually done this before /shudders)~~ *DONE: 1/19/20*
--   Take a full backup of the current state of your home directory to blu-ray (most likely using [dirsplit](https://linux.die.net/man/1/dirsplit)).
+-   ~~Take a full backup of the current state of your home directory to blu-ray (most likely using [dirsplit](https://linux.die.net/man/1/dirsplit)).
 Plan on doing this once a year.
-Secure the full backup-up somewhere in your apartment.
+Secure the full backup-up somewhere in your apartment.~~ *DONE: 4/2/20*
     -   **Note from 1/19/20**: Due to the amount of time it takes to do this (see [Blu Ray Backup](Blu-Ray-Backup)), I'm going to re-organize my data by hotness and coldness, and have different back up intervals depending on that, simply because I don't want to spend more than a day or two on this every year (current estimate for backup time is around 36 hours or about 5 work days).
 -   At some point, make a second copy of the blu-ray backup and store it off-site at mom's house in Clinton, NY (or possibly rent a lock box there).
 -   The rationale for backing up to blu-ray is as follows: